 • Factory orders, where there's often a few months' wait as the car is yet to be manufactured.
 This is best if you're looking to change the spec or add optional extras such as a panoramic roof.

-Don't be put off if the cheapest dealer is miles away as it will arrange delivery to your home address for free, and you'll be able to take the car to any franchised dealership for servicing or if anything goes wrong.
+Don't be put off if the cheapest dealer is miles away, as it will arrange free delivery to your home address and you'll be able to take the car to any franchised dealership for servicing or if anything goes wrong.
 If you'd still rather use a local dealer then it's worth taking the best quote along to see if it will match or beat it.

 How to find the cheapest car leasing deals